Blind Super-resolution of Point Sources via Projected Gradient Descent: Numerical simulations

-In the third simulation, we investigate the convergence rate of PGD-VHL for different large $n$.
+{ In the third simulation, we investigate the convergence rate of PGD--VHL for $n = 1024$ with fixed $s$ or $r$.
 The results are shown in Figure~\ref{fig: convergence}.
 The $y$-axis denotes $\log\left(\fronorm{\mX_t - \mX^\natural}/\fronorm{\mX^\natural}\right)$ and the $x$-axis represents the iteration number.
-It can be clearly seen that PGD-VHL converges linearly as shown in our main theorem.
-Also it is worth pointing out that PGD-VHL can be implemented in high dimensional regimes, where we take $n=256,512,1024$, respectively.
+It can be clearly seen that PGD--VHL converges linearly as shown in our main theorem.
+Also it is worth pointing out that PGD--VHL can be implemented in high dimensional regimes, where we take $n=1024$.

-Finally, we conduct the tests to demonstrate the robustness of PGD-VHL to additive noise.
-More specifically, we collect the measurements corrupted by the noise vector